jbisson/SmartThingsPublic/ExposeRestApi.md

    Usage (REST API on how to invoked it):
    ```
 	https://graph.api.smartthings.com/api/smartapps/installations/<smartAppId>/button/<btnColor>/<btnNumber>/<action>?access_token=<your_access_token>
-	&lt; smartAppId &gt;: App id of your smart app
+      <smartAppId>: App id of your smart app
-	&lt;your_access_token&gt; access token used for authentication
+      <your_access_token> access token used for authentication
-	&lt; btnColor &gt; : Color of your button (if using the flic handler integration options are: black, white, turquise, green, yellow)
+      <btnColor>  : Color of your button (if using the flic handler integration options are: black, white, turquise, green, yellow)
-	&lt; btnNumber &gt; : Button number identification used if you have more than one button with the same color
+      <btnNumber> : Button number identification used if you have more than one button with the same color
-	&lt; action &gt;   : Action name - command name - that will be involked. (if using the flic handler integration options are: click, doubleClick, hold)
+      <action>    : Action name - command name - that will be involked. (if using the flic handler integration options are: click, doubleClick, hold)
 	```

   Examples: